-5.8 AC Input Circuit Breaker
+5.8 AC Input Circuit Breaker & Sizing for Inrush Current

-This product is fitted with a mains input circuit breaker on the left hand side of the front panel.
-The power off position of the circuit breaker handle is marked "O".
-The power on position of the circuit breaker is marked "I".
+This product is equipped with a mains input circuit breaker, located on the left side of the front panel.
+The circuit breaker handle is marked "O" for the power-off position and "I" for the power-on position.